Duga Settlement Cultural Exhibition Hall

 篤加聚落為早期從福建移墾台灣的邱姓家族發展而成,是臺灣目前保存最完整且最大的單姓血緣型聚落

-Dujia Settlement was gradually developed by the Qiu family, and all the residents share the surname Qiu.
-It is currently the most complete and largest single-surname lineage settlement in Taiwan.
-The ancestors of the Dujia Settlement migrated from Fujian to Taiwan, established families, and lived in clusters, reflecting the early development of the Tainan area and the formation of settlements.
-Dujia Settlement is located in Qigu District, which is a beautiful fishing village that initially produced a large quantity of milkfish.
-Recently, it has become an important production area for mullet roe in Taiwan, with a total aquaculture area exceeding 250 hectares.
-The "Dujia Settlement Cultural Exhibition Hall" is the first settlement-type museum in Tainan, operated with the concept of a community museum, divided into four zones and eight themes.
-The overall spatial flow uses multimedia, physical displays, photographs, documents, and videos to present the diverse aspects of Dujia Settlement's culture.
-The exhibition hall is generally not open to the public; if you wish to visit, please inquire in advance at the community activity center.
+Dujia settlement was developed by the Qiu family, and all residents share the surname Qiu.
+It is currently the most well-preserved and largest single-surname lineage settlement in Taiwan.
+The ancestors of Dujia settlement migrated from Fujian to Taiwan, establishing their families and raising their descendants, living in close proximity; this process is a microcosm of the early development of the Tainan area and the formation of settlements.
+Dujia settlement is located in Qigu District, a beautiful fishing village that was once known for its abundance of bangus (milkfish), and it is now an important production area for mullet roe in Taiwan, with a farming area exceeding 250 hectares.
+The "Dujia Settlement Cultural Exhibition Hall" is the first settlement-type museum in Tainan, planned and operated with the concept of a community museum.
+It is divided into four zones and eight themes, with the overall spatial flow using multimedia, physical objects, photographs, documents, and videos to present the diverse aspects of Dujia settlement culture.
+The exhibition hall is generally not open to the public; please contact the community activity center in advance for visits.

-Address:No. 47-7, Dujia Li, Qigu District, Tainan City 724, Taiwan
+Address:No. 47-7, Dujiali, Qigu District, Tainan City 724, Taiwan

-Dujia Settlement Cultural Relics Exhibition Hall Introduction
+Duga Settlement Cultural Exhibition Hall Introduction

-Dujia Settlement was gradually developed by the Qiu family, with all residents sharing the Qiu surname.
-It is currently the largest and most well-preserved single-surname bloodline settlement in Taiwan.
-The ancestors of Dujia Settlement initially migrated from Fujian to Taiwan, established families, and settled together, reflecting the early development of the Tainan area and the formation of settlements.
-Dujia Settlement is located in Qigu District, and is a beautiful fishing village that historically produced a large quantity of milkfish.
-Recently, it has become an important production area for mullet roe in Taiwan, with a total breeding area of over 250 hectares.
-The "Dujia Settlement Cultural Exhibition Hall" is the first settlement-type museum in Tainan, operated under the concept of a community museum.
-It is divided into four zones with eight themes, utilizing multimedia, physical artifacts, photographs, documents, and videos to showcase the diverse aspects of Dujia Settlement culture.
-The exhibition hall is usually not open to the public; for visits, please contact the community activity center in advance.
+Dujia Village was gradually developed by the Qiu family, which is the only household name in the settlement, making it the most intact and largest single-surname genetic village in Taiwan.
+The ancestors of Dujia Village originally moved from Fujian to Taiwan, established their families, and multiplied, living together, which reflects the historical process of early development in the Tainan area and the formation of settlements.
+Dujia Village is located in the Qigu District, a beautiful fishing village that was primarily known for its production of milkfish in the past and is currently an important production area for Taiwan's mullet roe, with a cultivation area exceeding 250 hectares.
+The "Dujia Village Cultural Exhibition Center" is the first settlement-based museum in Tainan, operated with the concept of a community museum, divided into four areas and eight themes.
+The overall space layout utilizes multimedia, physical exhibits, photos, documents, and videos to present the diverse aspects of Dujia Village's culture.
+The exhibition center is typically not open to the public; if you wish to visit, please inquire in advance with the community activity center.

 Recommended Hotel Bookings